FREE SHIPPING on orders over $65 International: over $250

 Does Loose Tea Go Bad?

-Next in line are light oolongs, which are also relatively fresh, although oxidized.
+Next in line are lightly oxidized oolongs, which are also relatively fresh, although partially oxidized.
 Please drink light oolongs within 2 years.

 Dark oolongs and black teas have a shelf life of about 3 years, after which the taste and aromatic qualities start fading.
-If you smell your black tea and the aroma is weak, chances are it has expired.
-When brewed, its taste will be dull and gray versus a bright amber color.
-The taste flat and bitter.
+If you smell your black tea and the aroma is weak, chances are it has "expired".

-Aged oolongs usually last a long time.
-The expiration date will also vary with each type of aged oolong.
-Don't be afraid to keep it around, just make sure to taste it every so often to see how the taste is transforming.
+But!
+If stored properly, oxidized oolongs can age well!
+Aged oolongs last a long time.
+Just make sure to maintain proper storage conditions and taste tea every so often to see how the taste is transforming.
 Is it becoming better and smoother, or worse?

 White teas are a special breed altogether, being the least processed and closest to the original leaf.